paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-303-bureau-of-prisons.md

 Pub.
 L. 106–553, § 1(a)(2) [title I], Dec.
 21, 2000, 114 Stat.
 2762, 2762A–55, provided in part: “That hereafter amounts appropriated for Federal Prisoner Detention shall be available to reimburse the Federal Bureau of Prisons for salaries and expenses of transporting, guarding and providing medical care outside of Federal penal and correctional institutions to prisoners awaiting trial or sentencing.”

 #### Guidelines for States Regarding Infectious Diseases in Correctional Institutions
 Pub.
 L. 105–370, § 2(c), Nov.
 12, 1998, 112 Stat.
-3375, provided that: “Not later than 1 year after the date of the enactment of this Act [Nov.
-12, 1998], the Attorney General, in consultation with the Secretary of Health and Human Services, shall provide to the several States proposed guidelines for the prevention, detection, and treatment of incarcerated persons and correctional employees who have, or may be exposed to, infectious diseases in correctional institutions.”
+3375, which required the Attorney General to provide to States proposed guidelines related to infectious diseases in correctional institutions, was editorially reclassified as a note under [section 60101 of Title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section60101&num=0&edition=prelim), Crime Control and Law Enforcement.

 #### Prisoner Access
 Pub.
 L. 105–314, title VIII, § 801, Oct.
 30, 1998, 112 Stat.
 2990, provided that: “Notwithstanding any other provision of law, no agency, officer, or employee of the United States shall implement, or provide any financial assistance to, any Federal program or Federal activity in which a Federal prisoner is allowed access to any electronic communication service or remote computing service without the supervision of an official of the Federal Government.”